sx-tane/tourii-backend/prisma/docs/tourii-db-docs.md

 and real-world exploration.

 **Properties**
-  - `story_saga_id`: Unique identifier for the story saga SSGYYYYMM-rand1-DDHHMI-rand2-obfCounter
+  - `story_id`: Unique identifier for the story saga STOYYYYMM-rand1-DDHHMI-rand2-obfCounter
   - `saga_name`: Name of the story saga (e.g., "Prologue", "Bungo Ono")
   - `saga_desc`: Detailed description of the saga's narrative
   - `background_media`: URL to the saga's cover media (image or video)